johnsas5/GVSU-CIS350-SHARPPYTHONS/docs/SRS.md

 5. **Retirement Tool**
      1. *The retirement tool must allow the user to set a retirement savings goal amount, and a due date of when they would like to have saved that amount.*
      2. *The retirement tool must calculate a monthly payment plan for the user which will allow them to reach their savings goal by the specified due date.*
-6. **Help Page**
+     3. *Requests sent from client to server shall use HTTPS* **Help Page**
 	1. *The help page shall display clear instructions for how to access the input form*
 	2. *The help page shall display clear instructions for how to open an account*
 	3. *The help page shall display clear instructions for how to login if the user already has an account*
 	4. *The help page shall display the purpose of the website*
-7. **Financial Form**
+6. **Financial Form**
 	1. *The form shall include a field for the user to input their monthly income*
 	2. *The form shall include a field for the user to input their monthly expenses*
+	3. *The form shall include a field for the user to input their age*
+	4. *The form shall include a field for the user to input year they want to retire*
-	3. *The data inputted from the user shall be sent to the server and saved upon hitting the submit button*
+	5. *The data inputted from the user shall be sent to the server and saved upon hitting the submit button*
 # Non-Functional Requirements
 1. **Login Page**
-    1. *It should take no more than 60 seconds for a user to login to their profile*
+    1. *It should take no more than 5 seconds for a user to login to their profile*
 2. **Signup Form**
      1. *The signup form will enforce some parameters for user generated passwords:*
      2. *Passwords must have at least one uppercase letter*